 Transcript notations for suspensions may be removed at the discretion of the University, but no earlier than one (1) year after the conclusion of the suspension.
-Transcript notations for expulsion shall not be removed.
+Information about contacting the Registrar's Office is available at this link: Contact the Registrar Office.
+Transcript notations for expulsion will not be removed.